Em Rabelais, PhD, MBE, MS, MA, RN

 Building & Room:

 On COVID-19 and the 2020-2021 academic year: No university should have face-to-face (f2f)/mask-to-mask (m2m) instruction, including the UI system, this entire academic year.
 Ventilation systems are terrible; spend time improving those--don't put us in them.
 Cases and deaths of COVID-19 continue to surge. f2f/m2m instruction is akin to the start of every school year, every new gathering, in which large percentages of individuals contract viral and other contagious illnesses because they have shifted from home life to school life; however, instead of runny noses and ear infections, we academic institutions will be responsible for yet another COVID-19 surge, resulting in further illness, disability, and death.
 This has already happened, and we could have prevented it; we chose not to.
 The UI System (and other universities) should follow the Accessible Campus Action Alliance's "Beyond 'High-Risk': Statement on Disability and Campus Re-openings".

 On #BLM and #PrideWasARiot: Nursing and the rest of healthcare is complicit, even an active part, of racist and transmisic injustice.
-UIC Nursing and other program curricula still teach biological racism and gender essentialism; we here at UIC Nursing are thus racist and transphobic.
-Our and other programs are also ableist and purposefully exclusionary to disabled (prospective) students.
+UIC Nursing, UIC Medicine, and other health professions curricula continue to teach biological racism and gender essentialism; we here at UIC Nursing and UIC Medicine are thus racist and transphobic.
+Our and other programs are also ableist and purposefully exclusionary to disabled (prospective and current) students.
 This must end, but it cannot be done without full leadership support; we, unfortunately, do not have this at UIC.
 I encourage students to work collectively to force these changes, and I'm here to help in any way students see fit.

 Email: rabelais [at] uic [dot] edu